Fast reconstruction of degenerate populations of conductance-based neuron models from spike times: Results

+To train the deep learning architecture and characterize the relationship between DIC values and neuronal activity, we constructed a large synthetic dataset spanning a broad range of DIC values and corresponding spike trains \cite{brandoit2025degenerate}.
+Rather than sampling conductance parameters directly, we uniformly sampled the slow and ultra-slow DICs $g^* = \left(g_\s(\Vth);~g_\us(\Vth)\right)$ across a wide bounded region, and generated for each sampled pair a degenerate population of CBM instances using the iterative compensation algorithm.
+Each instance was simulated under noisy current injection mimicking physiological stochasticity, yielding a total of $|\mathcal{T}| = 1{,}200{,}000$ neurons spanning spiking, bursting, and irregular regimes.
+Full details of the dataset construction are provided in the Materials and Methods.

+This dataset reveals a clear and structured relationship between DIC values and neuronal firing patterns (Fig~\ref{fig:fig_dics_features}).
+Each activity descriptor can be viewed as a function of the sampled slow and ultra-slow DICs.
+A sharp separation between spiking and bursting neurons emerges, with a transition largely independent of $g_\us$ and located near $g_\s \approx 0$, consistent with prior work \cite{fyonDimensionalityReductionNeuronal2024, drionDynamicInputConductances2015}.
+Negative slow DIC values at threshold are associated with bursting, while positive values lead to spiking.
+The overlapping zone at the transition is due to heterogeneous populations.
+Outside this narrow transition zone, generated populations are fully homogeneous: all instances exhibit the nominal activity type (spiking or bursting) with no failures, as quantified by the entropy measure reported in the Supporting Information (see \nameref{S1_appendix}).

-Beyond training the architecture, this dataset also highlights how DICs represent neuronal behavior at the population level.
-Each activity descriptor can be viewed as a function of the sampled slow and ultra-slow DICs (Fig~\ref{fig:fig_dics_features}).
-A clear separation between spiking and bursting neurons emerges, with a threshold largely independent of $g_\us$ and located near $g_\s \approx 0$.
-Moreover, smooth gradients appear for both bursting descriptors (Fig~\ref{fig:fig_dics_features}A) and the spiking one (Fig~\ref{fig:fig_dics_features}B), revealing a structured and nonlinear relationship between DIC targets and resulting activity.
-In particular, different neuronal activities are characterized by different DIC values,\textit{ yet multiple distinct DIC configurations can map to the same activity regime, especially in spiking.} This many-to-one correspondence captures the intrinsic degeneracy of neuronal systems and reflects the biological reality that diverse conductance profiles may underlie similar firing patterns.
-Although these descriptors are not used as inputs to the architecture, their smooth variation across DIC space supports the learnability of the inverse mapping from spike times to DICs.
-These patterns are particularly clear due to the absence of input current and noise, isolating the role of intrinsic conductances.
-This reinforces the role of DICs as low dimensional and interpretable intermediates for dimensionality reduction.
+Beyond this qualitative separation, smooth gradients appear across the DIC space for both bursting descriptors (Fig~\ref{fig:fig_dics_features}A) and spiking frequency (Fig~\ref{fig:fig_dics_features}B), revealing a structured and nonlinear relationship between DIC targets and resulting activity.
+The ranges of the colorbars confirm that the dataset spans a wide variety of activity descriptors (similar to those reported in \cite{prinzAlternativeHandTuningConductanceBased2003}).
+Crucially, different neuronal activities are characterized by different DIC values, yet multiple distinct DIC configurations can map to the same activity regime, especially in spiking.
+This many-to-one correspondence reflects the intrinsic degeneracy of neuronal systems and the timescale separation between activity regimes.